 Propagation | Small cuttings planted after the end callouses |

-Pests & Diseases | Mealy bugs, spider mites, aphids |
+Pests and Diseases | Mealybugs, spider mites, and aphids |

 Toxicity | Mildly toxic to pets and people when ingested |